yasindevops/Capstone-Django-AWS/README.md

     - use all Availability Zones on created VPC.

-    - set desired capacity of instances to  ` 2`
+    - set desired capacity of instances to  ` 2`.

-    - set minimum size of instances to  ` 2`
+    - set minimum size of instances to  ` 2`.

-    - set maximum size of instances to  ` 4`
+    - set maximum size of instances to  ` 4`.

-    - set health check grace period to  ` 90 seconds`
+    - set health check grace period to  ` 90 seconds`.

-    - set health check type to  ` ELB`
+    - set health check type to  ` ELB`.

-    - Scaling Policy --> Target Tracking Policy
+    - Scaling Policy --> Target Tracking Policy;

-      - Average CPU utilization (set Target Value ` %70`)
+      - Average CPU utilization (set Target Value ` %70`).

-      - seconds warm up before including in metric ---> `200`
+      - seconds warm up before including in metric ---> `200`.

-      - Set notification to your email address for launch, terminate, fail to launch, fail to terminate instance situations
+      - Set notification to your email address for launch, terminate, fail to launch, fail to terminate instance situations.

   - ALB configuration;